wazuh/wazuh-documentation/source/getting-started/all_in_one.rst

 Jumpstart to Wazuh
 ==================

-This document will guide you to install the Wazuh server and Elastic stack components in a all in one configuration.
-Please, check the :ref:`compatibility matrix<compatibility_matrix>` if you have any doubt about your OS compatibility.
+This document guides through an installation of the Wazuh server and Elastic stack components in an all-in-one configuration.
+The :ref:`compatibility matrix<compatibility_matrix>` is available in case of having any doubts about OS compatibility.

 .. note:: Root user privileges are required to execute all the commands described below.